 This document is composed of 6 chapters each of them very well differentiated.
-Not all of these chapters are fulfilled yet, but they will be so after releasing the second and final version of it.
 The structure of this document is depicted as follows:

-- In chapter 2 we introduce the societal canvas theory. - Chapter 3 tackles the adaptation of the social canvas to InnovCare case. - Chapter 4 will be a summary of the collected information from potential partners and external drivers and will be explored in the final document. - Chapter 5 contains the guidelines of InnovCare solution. - This deliverable ends up with a chapter in which the main conclusions are summarized and will be expanded in the final version of this document
+- In chapter 2 we introduce the societal canvas theory. - Chapter 3 tackles the adaptation of the social canvas to InnovCare case. - Chapter 4 describes the collectives from the different partners contributing to the technology. - Chapter 5 contains the guidelines of InnovCare solution. - This deliverable ends up with a chapter in which the main conclusions are summarized.